Early Black Friday deal: SimpliSafe home security systems are now half off

 This story was originally published earlier.

-Discuss: SimpliSafe Black Friday 2019: Get half off a new home security system now
+Discuss: Black Friday home security deals: Get a SimpliSafe system for 50% off

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.